NaveenKumarReddy8/DjangoDive/README.md

 * When you call repr() or len() on them
 * When you explicitly call list() on them
 * When you test them in a statement, such as bool(), or, and, or if

+### Django template dot notation lookup

+Technically, when the template system encounters a dot, it tries the following lookups, in this order:

+* Dictionary lookup
+* Attribute or method lookup
+* Numeric index lookup